googleapis/nodejs-bigquery/MIGRATING.md

 <!-- TODO(coleleah) -->
 ## Instantiating preview SDK clients

+Previously, all BigQuery operations were instantiated using a client initialized with `BigQuery()`.
+Now, there exists a central BigQueryClient class, `BigQueryClient`, that is comprised of multiple "subclient" classes that perform operations on different BigQuery services (Datasets, Tables, etc.) and enables you to acccess the majority of operations of the subclient classes.
+These client classes have the same attributes and take in the same options ([`ClientOptions`](https://github.com/googleapis/gax-nodejs/blob/3b341da012d96271dd588f832281bfbc056641ef/gax/src/clientInterface.ts#L31-L45)) that client classes found in other Google Cloud libraries do.
+By default, the `BigQueryClient` class initializes these subclients with identical default settings, but users are free to pass in custom settings that can be shared across subclients, or to initialize and access the subclients on their own.
+Source code for the underlying subclients is found in the [`src/v2`](/src/v2) directory.

 <!-- TODO(coleleah) - note about various subclients -->
 ### Instantiating a client with default settings